Yoast/wordpress-seo/readme.txt

 * Optimizes finding attachments by URL.
 This addresses a primary cause of higher server load issues occurring since 14.0.
 * Adds a warning to the metabox that is shown when a user enters a focus keyphrase that contains more than 191 characters.
 * Makes the copy of the indexation setting in the advanced tab consistent between all contexts (post, page, category, etc.).
+* Adds the `term_id` for terms in the object that can be filtered with the `wpseo_breadcrumb_links` and `wpseo_breadcrumb_single_link_info` filters.
+Props to [amitsidhpura](https://github.com/amitsidhpura).
+* Adds a time estimation to the indexing notification based on the amount of objects that need to be indexed.
+* Adds a button to the indexing notification to hide it for a week when more than 2500 objects need to be indexed.
+* Improves the notification that is shown when there were problems creating the necessary database tables.

 Other